Moving to Dubai from the UK? Here’s everything you need to know

 The UAE tourist visa is ideal for those wishing to stay in the country for 90 days within six months.
 This type of visa is available via tour companies, travel agencies and the official consulates/embassies of the UAE in the UK.
 You can also apply online via the portals of the respective consulate/embassy.

-Here’s a list of general tourist visa for Dubai from the UK requirements.
+Here’s a list of general requirements for Dubai tourist visa from the UK.

 - A valid passport with at least six months remaining validity